axiom4/library/docs/README_PART14.md

 - **Django API:** Receives requests, validates tokens (using introspection if needed), and enforces permissions.
 - **Keycloak Server:** Handles authentication, issues tokens, and provides user/role information.

-This diagram summarizes how authentication and authorization flow through the system, with Keycloak acting as the central identity provider.
+This diagram summarizes the authentication and authorization flow, with Keycloak as the central identity provider.

-### Upgrade Django settings
+### Update Django Settings

-Let's to update django config to manage Keycloak properites.
-In our `django.env` add new enviroments:
+Add Keycloak properties to your `django.env`:

 ```bash
 KEYCLOAK_SERVER_URL=http://127.0.0.1:8080/